 Hemp Seed Oil: Pharmaceutical Grade- Unrefined

-This Organic product is Unrefined, which means it is in the purest form that it can possibly be in.
+This natural product is Unrefined, which means it is in the purest form that it can possibly be in.

 Hemp seeds are rich in protein, polyunsaturated fatty acids, omega 6, omega 3 and insoluble fiber.
 They are a good source of tocopherols, or Vitamin E antioxidants.
 They’re packed with minerals such as potassium, magnesium, iron, zinc, calcium, and phosphorus, plus microelements like strontium, thorium, arsenic and chromium.